hammerdirt/SWE_2019/README.md

 __Compare medians:__ Compare the median values of object categories

 __Compare medians over time:__ Visualize the survey results grouped by seasons of the year

+### Contributing

+The purpose of contributing is to present the data according to your understanding of the problem with the following reminders:

+1. Be objecitve
+2. Know your target group
+3. Show value or how to get to value

+For students participating in the study you may submit a pull request.
+If you are not part of the EPFL group and you would like to contribute contact hammerdirt and lets talk.

+__Requirements:__ Analysis must include data from Switzerland and the beach-litter database.
+Mathematical or statistical processes need to be explained, both in the context of this application and the "general context".

+__Packages:__ Please indicate if you are adding packages to the requirements.txt file.
+That way we can adjust things on our end.

+__References:__ Don't forget links to references